balajich/hello-deep-seek/README.md

 # Running Deepseek locally
 This is an attempt to run deep seek r1 model locally on my laptop.
-Lets say hello to deepseek and receive a response from it/ We are going download the pretrained model DeepSeek-R1-Distill-Qwen-1.5B  using the transformers library by provided by Hugging Face, which would typically download it from the Hugging Face Model Hub.
+Lets say hello to deepseek and receive a response from it We are going download the pretrained model DeepSeek-R1-Distill-Qwen-1.5B  using the transformers library by provided by Hugging Face, which would typically download it from the Hugging Face Model Hub.

 # Configuration